The value of pensions and the income they produce can fall as well as rise. You may get back less than you invested.

 Please note the value of investments can go down as well as up and you may not get back as much as you put in.

-The FCA do not regulate inheritance tax planning auto enrolment and Trusts.
+The Financial Conduct Authority do not regulate inheritance tax planning auto enrolment and Trusts.